greentfrapp/deep-learning-book-notes/9_Convolutional_Networks/README.md

 > Usually the latter formula is more straightforward to implement in a machine learning library, because there is less variation in the range of valid values of m and n.

 See that in Equation 9.5, m and n traverses the size of the kernel, whereas in Equation 9.4, m and n traverses the size of the input.
-Typically in convlutional neural networks, the kernel is limited to a smaller size eg. 3x3, as compared to the input, which can be upwards of 100x100.
+Typically in convolutional neural networks, the kernel is limited to a smaller size eg. 3x3, as compared to the input, which can be upwards of 100x100.

 `page 323`